icflorescu/mantine-contextmenu/README.md

 }
 ```

-Use the hook-generated function in your code:
+Use the `showContextMenu` hook-generated function in your code:

 ```tsx
 import { IconCopy, IconDownload } from '@tabler/icons-react';